 The second situation presented years later.
 When my family would dine out, our young son—though old enough to place his own order—adamantly refused to speak up and order for himself.
 He was a gregarious kid and more than capable of asking for, “Chicken strips and milk, please.”
 He just wouldn’t.
 He was too shy and stubborn, trusting that his parents would indulge him.

 My husband and I pressed this issue with him, explaining if he wanted to eat, he’d need to place his own order.
 The kid’s will was stronger than his hunger and he went without eating more than once.
 The first time he found the courage to order for himself, the rest of our family had finished eating.
-Over time, he progressed to confidently placing his order right along with the rest of us.
+Over time, he progressed and confidently placed his order right along with the rest of us.

 These stories served as scaffolding for constructing a portion of my parenting philosophy.